harshitkalra03/Inverted-Walker/README.md

 - The next day, we got it laser cut and moved in the assembly stage.
 This is the stage where we found the most problems which we had to deal with on the spot.
 The first of which was the anchoring each piece with another.
 We went with the intention of drilling and screwing each 90 degrees.
 - We then realised that the acrylic sheets would be too brittle to facilitate this method.
 This lead us to use some less than ideal adhesives that were available at the time for the fixing of the pieces together.
 - Another problem was the absence of appropriate bolts in our area (for the fixing of the moving joints) which lead to some major setbacks in our timeline while we searched for appropriate solutions.
 - Eventually, we were able to find just enough screws and also figured out a way to use less screws.
-But thats not all, we still encountered other problems like the immobility of some of the joints which lead us to create some makeshift elongated washers using heat sinks.
-We also tried different configurations of the mechanical system including one using an arduino to control the motors individally.
+But that's not all, we still encountered other problems like the immobility of some of the joints which lead us to create some makeshift elongated washers using heat sinks.
+We also tried different configurations of the mechanical system including one using an arduino to control the motors individually.

 ![image alt](https://github.com/harshitkalra03/Inverted-Walker/blob/f27dff1513900a4bfc01c48158f7fdf746902a9a/Laser_Cut_Parts.jpeg)

 3. **Day 3:**
 - Night turned to day where we continued to work on the inverted walker.
-Now we worked mainly on the weight reduction of the bot by the removal of redundant material using a heated blade which a long but nescissary.
+Now we worked mainly on the weight reduction of the bot by the removal of redundant material using a heated blade which a long but necessary.
 - We also worked on the weight balancing of the bot and the alignment of the arms.
 We found the optimal position of the motors and fixed them onto the battery cover.
-We also worked on the circutry of the system which considering our other challanges was rather easy.
+We also worked on the circuitry of the system which considering our other challenges was rather easy.